HEADS-project/MODELS-2015-tutorial/README.md

 Learn the basics of ThingML.
 How to write you first program in a platform independent way and compile it to different platforms ranging from an Arduino microcontroller to a plain Java program.
 Also learn how to write platform specific components and link to exiting APIs or libraries.

+**Fork this repository, add your contribution and answer and short survery, submit a pull request, and you might win an awesome IoT platform!** List of prizes:

+1. Intel Edison development kit
+2. Arduino Yun
+3. Arduino Uno

+*Deadline to submit contributions and maybe win a prize: October 31st, 2015*

 **This tutorial covers:**

 * Installing the ThingML tools (editor and compilers)